-They sleep until the spring months of March-April, in tunnels, caves, or similar suitable resting places.
-The animals feed on a reserve of fat, which only serves to have enough energy to wake up from hibernation and raise the body temperature back to average temperature.
+They sleep until the spring months of March-April, in tunnels, caves, or suitable resting places.
+The animals feed on a fat reserve, which only serves to have enough energy to wake up from hibernation and raise the body temperature back to average.

 To distinguish males from females, look at the cloaca.
-If it is pretty pronounced and has the so-called cloacal swelling, it is a male.
+It is a male if it is pretty pronounced and has the so-called cloacal swelling.
 If it is flat, it is a female.
 Another extraordinary virtue of this creature is regenerating parts of its body, such as limbs.